TeamEpicProjects/Traffic-Surveillance-System/README.md

 2. Requirement File download

-      You need to install all requirement  libraries.
+      You need to install all required  libraries.

        cd Pipeline
        Python install -r Req.txt

 3. Weights, cfg and names file

-      In pipeline.py file you have to give a path to your weights, cfg and names files from line number 51 to 63
+      In pipeline.py file you have to give a path to your weights, cfg and names files from line number 51 to 63.

+      After adding weights file, now you can run pipeline.py

+       python pipeline.py

+      In the terminal you will get output as

+      **Connected

+      Running at localhost:5000**